 You've made the right moves, but now is the perfect time to go further and hire a qualified professional to perform an energy audit of your facility.
 Your auditor can provide targeted cost-saving recommendations, laying the groundwork for a sound energy-management plan.

 Energy audits are provided by consultants and engineering firms, as well as energy service companies (ESCOs), which also provide financing and implementation.
 See ASHRAE and the Association of Energy Engineers to find certified auditors.
-To locate an ESCO in your area, go to the National Association of Energy Service Companies' provider search.
+To locate an ESCO in your area, go to the National Association of Energy Service Companies' preferred partners search.

 By taking these steps, you'll reach a point where you can enjoy energy savings and comfort this winter and all year round.